LucaPreddi/RT1Assignment1/README.md

 Main function <img src="https://c.tenor.com/TyhWL7gJwPgAAAAj/peppo-dance.gif" width="20" height="20">
 ----------------------
-The main function() contains all the functions that I developed during the coding part of the project. __What the main() really has is the conceptual part of the project that is the way the robot _thinks_ and how he reacts to the enviroment__.
+The `main()` function contains all the functions that I developed during the coding part of the project. __What the `main()` really has is the conceptual part of the project that is the way the robot _thinks_ and how he reacts to the enviroment__.
 To have a clearer field of view I decided to write down a sort of __flowchart__, in order to have a tidy group of concepts inside the whole work I had to develop.
 Here's the flowchart:

 ![immagine](https://github.com/LucaPreddi/RT1Assignment1/blob/main/Flowchart_new.png)

 As we want the robot do loop endlessy inside the maze we want to put the instructions inside a while loop which loops endlessy, updating every loop the informations.

-__DISCLAIMER!__: in the code I uploaded you will see a lot of print() functions around the code, this helps you to understand where in the code you are running the program by reading the terminal.
+__IMPORTANT NOTE!__: in the code I uploaded you will see a lot of `print()` functions around the code, this helps you to understand where in the code you are running the program by reading the terminal.
 Feel free to erase them, for now I'm going to omit them for easier explanation.

 ```python
 while(1):